List of Australia women Twenty20 International cricketers

+Sophie Molineux is Australia's current serving captain in Women's Twenty20 International, having held the position since 2026.

-Since their first match in 2005, 60 women have represented the Australia national women's cricket team in Twenty20 Internationals (WT20Is).
+Since their first match in 2005, 61 women have represented the Australia national women's cricket team in Twenty20 Internationals (WT20Is).
 A Twenty20 International is a cricket match between two international representative teams, each having WT20I status, as determined by the International Cricket Council (ICC).

-This list includes all players who have played at least one Twenty20 International match and is initially arranged in the order of debut appearance.
-Where more than one player won their first cap in the same match, those players are initially listed alphabetically by the last name at the time of debut.
+This list includes all players who have played at least one Twenty20 International match and is arranged in the order of debut appearance.
+Where more than one player won their first cap in the same match, those players are listed alphabetically by the surname at the time of debut.
+Boldface denotes players who've played within the past year.